-What are Vertebral Compression Fractures?
+What Are Vertebral Compression Fractures?

 Vertebral compression fractures occur when one or more of the 33 vertebrae in your spine either break or collapse.
 It is most common in the upper (thoracic) spine but can also occur in the lower back (the lumbar spine).

-What causes Vertebral Compression Fractures?
+request appointmentWhat Causes Vertebral Compression Fractures?

 The vertebrae are remarkably strong and well-supported by each other and various ligaments, tendons, and muscles.
 So how do vertebrae crack?

-Most likelyosteoporosis will lead to a break.
+Most likely, osteoporosis will lead to a break.
 Osteoporosis occurs as we age, resulting in thinning and softening of the bones.
 In cases of severe osteoporosis, a compression fracture can occur with something as simple as a cough or a sneeze.
 When this happens, it may cause sudden pain.
 Other times, it may cause constant, long-term pain after attempting such minor movements as bending or lifting.

 When the bones are generally healthy, most vertebral compression fractures occur after trauma to the back, such as during a car accident, a fall, or high-impact sports.

-What are the symptoms of Vertebral Compression Fractures?
+What Are The Symptoms Of Vertebral Compression Fractures?

 Vertebral compression fractures do not present in any consistent manner, making diagnosing and treatment challenging.
 Many people experience no significant pain.
 You might just have a minor ache every now and then; or, there can be severe discomfort from something as insignificant as sitting.
 In the worst cases, vertebral compression fractures can result in decreased mobility and long-term, chronic pain.